batfish/batfish/docs/building_and_running/README.md

 Modify the pointer(s) in precommit.yml to point to your batfish / pybatfish repos and branches:

 1. Open `.github/workflows/precommit.yml` in the editor of your choice
-2. Change the value of `BATFISH_GITHUB_BATFISH_REPO` to the github repo whose batfish source you want to use.
+2. Change the value of `BATFISH_GITHUB_BATFISH_REPO` to the GitHub repo whose batfish source you want to use.
 3. Change the value of `BATFISH_GITHUB_BATFISH_REF` to the branch of your selected repo whose batfish source you want to use.
-4. Change the value of `BATFISH_GITHUB_PYBATFISH_REPO` to the github repo whose pybatfish source you want to use.
+4. Change the value of `BATFISH_GITHUB_PYBATFISH_REPO` to the GitHub repo whose pybatfish source you want to use.
 Skip this step if you are only interested in obtaining a `batfish` image.
 5. Change the value of `BATFISH_GITHUB_PYBATFISH_REF` to the branch of your selected repo whose